ChaofanTao/RescaleViT/README.md

 <br>

 ## Results
 We conduct all experiments on a single NVIDIA-3090 card.
-The default batch size is 512.
-We train 15000 iterations for all experiments.
-All the evaluation is made every ```---eval_every``` iterations.
+The default batch size is 128.
+We train 20000 iterations for all experiments.
+All the evaluation is made every ```---eval_every```(default setting is 100) iterations.
 And all the evaluation log files are available in ```"./output/"```.

 We use "*" denote the model initialized with pretained checkpoint.
 From the results, we can observe that the pretained checkpoint on the Imagenet21k plays a significant role in  training ViT, for various architectures.
 The model used pretained checkpoint outperform the CNN-based model.